snw35/cloudenv/README.md

 By default, a custom bash shell is run inside the container.
 You can change this to a plain fish or a bash session that will use your host machine's shell configuration.
 To do this, edit the `cloudenv` script and change the "user_shell" variable to `fish` or `bash`.

+### Remove The Container

+The container is left running in the background after you run the command for the first time.
+It won't re-start itself after a reboot, but will be in the stopped state.
+If you'd like to clean it up, then you can run the following: `docker rm -f cloudenv`

 ## Why?

 If you deal with infrastructure as code, or simply work with AWS and GCP from the command line, then you will have quickly realised: